paigeyeung/exoplanetresearchworkshop/index.md

 ## Latest Update (May 11, 2022)

-Congratulations to teams that have published!
+Congratulations to teams that have been accepted for publication!
+Published papers can be found [here](/publications/).

 <!-- Team applications are open!
 Find the application [here](https://forms.gle/y5aV4qgNoLksj8so8){:target="_blank"}.
 You are welcome to join as a casual volunteer, too; just specify if you're interested.